adamburns/starter-academic/content/authors/admin/_index.md

 - Principal Investigators
 ---

-I am a developer and systems administrator at the [Coordinating Centers for Biometric Research (CCBR)](http://ccbr.biostat.umn.edu/) at the [University of Minnesota School of Public Health](https://www.sph.umn.edu/).
-Currently most of my work is in clinical trials and observational studies in infectious disease, with emphases on COVID-19.
-I also volunteer as a researcher at [Hennepin Healthcare Research Institute](https://www.hhrinstitute.org).
-I previously researched computational biology in [DahariLab](https://www.daharilab.com/) and the [Program for Experimental & Theoretical Modeling (PETM)](https://ssom.luc.edu/medicine/divisionsspecialties/hepatology/programforexperimentalandtheoreticalmodeling/) at [Loyola University Medical Center](https://loyolamedicine.org/lumc). \
+I currently hold the roles of a software developer and systems administrator at the [Coordinating Centers for Biometric Research (CCBR)](http://ccbr.biostat.umn.edu/) at the [University of Minnesota School of Public Health](https://www.sph.umn.edu/).
+My work is primarily involved around clinical trials and observational studies in the field of infectious disease, specifically focusing on COVID-19 research. \

-\
+Outside my formal job, I volunteer as a researcher at the [Hennepin Healthcare Research Institute](https://www.hhrinstitute.org).
+My past experiences also include studying computational biology in [DahariLab](https://www.daharilab.com/) and the [Program for Experimental & Theoretical Modeling (PETM)](https://ssom.luc.edu/medicine/divisionsspecialties/hepatology/programforexperimentalandtheoreticalmodeling/) at [Loyola University Medical Center](https://loyolamedicine.org/lumc). \

+Under the guidance of my research advisor, [Alexander Gutfraind](http://gutfraind.com/), I have been able to delve into challenges in public health, health equity, and precision medicine, utilizing various models such as SEIR, Large Language, and Transformer. \

-My research advisor is [Alexander Gutfraind](http://gutfraind.com/).
-My interests include applied mathematics and modeling approaches to address problems in biology and medicine.
-Also acutely interested in applications of DNA computing and food science.
+My interests span across applied mathematics and deep learning modeling, especially when used to address problems in biology and medicine.
+I also possess a keen interest in exploring applications of DNA computing and food science.